Shark Island concentration camp: Background

 On 12 January 1904, the Herero people rebelled against German colonial rule under the leadership of Samuel Maharero.
 Origins of the Herero revolt date back to the 1890s when tribes settled in Namibia came under pressure from the growing number of German settlers wanting their land, cattle, and labor.
 Factors such as loss of property, increasing debt in an attempt to resettle lost herds, low wages on white-owned farms, and racial inequalities only intensified the hostility between the Herero and the Germans.

 When the Herero rebelled, they killed over 100 German settlers near the town of Okahandja.
 Over 15,000 German reinforcements under the command of Lothar von Trotha defeated the Herero force at the Waterberg River in August 1904.

 Two months later, the Nama people, under the command of Hendrik Witbooi, broke out in a similar rebellion against German colonists.
-Traditional rivalries prevented the Herero and Nama from joining together, however both groups continued fighting guerrilla warfare against the German colonial forces.
+Traditional rivalries prevented the Herero and Nama from joining together; however, both groups continued fighting guerrilla warfare against the German colonial forces.

-Following the abandonment of Lothar von Trotha's policy of exterminating Herero within the borders of German South West Africa by poisoning or denying them access to water sources in the desert, the colonial authorities adopted a policy of sweeping the bush clear of Herero – both civilians and rebels – and removing them, either voluntarily or by force, to concentration camps.
+Following the abandonment of Lothar von Trotha's policy of exterminating Herero within the borders of German South West Africa (by poisoning them or denying them access to water sources in the desert), the colonial authorities adopted a policy of sweeping the bush clear of Herero – both civilians and rebels – and removing them, either voluntarily or by force, to concentration camps.